openbmc/sdbusplus/docs/interface.md

         - A negative infinity value.
     * 'Epsilon' (case-insensitive)
         - An epsilon value.

+For integer types it is possible to express one of the special values:
+    * 'minint' (case-insensitive)
+        - The mininum value the integer type can hold.
+    * 'maxint' (case-insensitive)
+        - The maximum value the integer type can hold.

 ### Containers
 Container types can also be expressed, but the contained-type should be